awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 - [IV](../data-format/message-body.md#iv): MUST be the IV used when calculating the encrypted content above
 - [Encrypted Content](../data-format/message-body.md#encrypted-content): MUST be the encrypted content calculated above.
-- [Authentication Tag](../data-format/message-body.md#authentication-tag): MUST be the authentication tag outputted when calculating the encrypted content above.
+- [Authentication Tag](../data-format/message-body.md#authentication-tag): MUST be the authentication tag output when calculating the encrypted content above.

 The above serialized bytes MUST NOT be released until the entire frame has been serialized.
 If this operation is streaming the encrypted message and